Timvandervoord/metromapdesigner/README.md

 Metromap Designer
 Metromap Designer is an open-source tool for designing learning paths using a metroline metaphor.
-Authored by Tim van der Voord, this intuitive application allows educators and trainers to create visually engaging pathways that represent different educational journeys and courses.
+This intuitive application allows educators and trainers to create visually engaging pathways that represent different educational journeys and courses.

 Features
 Interactive Design: Craft detailed learning paths easily with an engaging and interactive interface.